Scheduled MonumentsEnglandWorld War II underground operational base 500yds (457m) SW of Bentley Cottage

 What is World War II underground operational base 500yds (457m) SW of Bentley Cottage?

-I do not have reliable detailed information about this specific site at NHLE reference 1003123 that would allow me to write with the precision and accuracy your request requires.
+I do not have reliable established information about the specific World War II underground operational base located 500 yards southwest of Bentley Cottage in Kent with NHLE reference 1003123 that would allow me to write accurate scholarly description.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003123.

 Who is responsible for protecting World War II underground operational base 500yds (457m) SW of Bentley Cottage?